Psychological Therapy

 Health anxiety – Worrying too much about one’s own health and wellbeing.

-Obsessive Compulsive Disorder – Unwanted distressing thoughts (obsessions) and consequent habits (compulsions).
+Obsessive compulsive disorder – Unwanted distressing thoughts (obsessions) and consequent habits (compulsions).

 Depression – Feeling sad, hopeless, fatigued, uninterested and unmotivated.